pts/tinyveracrypt/README.txt

   $ /sbin/blkid DEVICE.img
   DEVICE.img: UUID="1b564eef-2801-91f6-505c-cfd49044c8c0" TYPE="crypto_LUKS"

-The advantage of this is that the UUID above is detectable without opening the encrypted volume.
+The advantage of --fake-luks-uuid=random is that /sbin/blkid is able to detect the UUID above without opening the encrypted volume (i.e. without knowing the passphrase).

+The simple `tinyveracrypt.py init --ofs=0 --filesystem=...' commands above also support `--fake-luks-uuid=...'.

-The reason why mkfs was run before `tinyveracrypt.py init' is that mkfs (including mkfs.ext2 and mkfs.minix) would otherwise overwrite the first 512 bytes, and we want to keep there the VeraCrypt header written by tinyveracrypt.py.
+The reason why mkfs was run before `tinyveracrypt.py init' is that mkfs (including mkfs.ext2 and mkfs.minix) would otherwise overwrite the first 512 bytes, and we want to keep there the VeraCrypt header written by tinyveracrypt.

-`tinyveracrypt.py init --opened' does the correct block device buffer and page table flushing no matter the filesystem is mounted or not.
+`tinyveracrypt.py init --opened' does the correct block device buffer and page table flushing no matter if the filesystem is mounted or not.

 Q14.
 Can tinyveracrypt create and encrypted volume with plaintext volume label and/or UUID, recognized by blkid?